Open: Every First and Third Saturday of the Month (Please check with the website on weather conditions)

 The old Engine/Hose Company One at 713 Main Street

-Next to the fire house is another reminder of Boonton’s cultural past is the Boonton Opera House at 715 Main Street.
-This architectural gem was build in 1850 as Independence Hall which was used for various functions.
+Next to the firehouse is another reminder of Boonton’s cultural past is the Boonton Opera House at 715 Main Street.
+This architectural gem was built in 1850 as Independence Hall which was used for various functions.
 Then in 1890, the owner added a third floor and christened it “Mrs. Green’s Opera House”.
 The building was fully renovated in 2016 by business owners in the area and now houses offices and retail space (Daily Record).
 Check out the buildings details on the other side of the street.

-The Boonton Opera House at 715 Main Street
+The Boonton Opera House at 715 Main Street (next to the firehouse)

 After my walking tour of the Iron Works Company with the Historical Society and a nice lunch at Roma Pizzeria & Restaurant, I sampled Scoop House at 813 Main Street.
 Scoop House is an old fashioned ice cream parlor with homemade ice cream and unusual flavors.
 The menu includes all sorts of sundaes, shakes, ice cream sandwiches and waffle & ice cream combos.